 Craig Scott received his Master of Architecture degree with Distinction from Harvard University's Graduate School of Design, a Bachelor of Architecture from Syracuse University, and an Associate of Science degree in Architectural Engineering from the University of Nevada.
 He has previously worked as Project Architect at Brian Healy Architects in Boston and RoTo Architects in Los Angeles, and as Architectural Designer at Morphosis in Santa Monica and Glass Associates in Berkeley.
 Currently, he is Professor of Architecture at California College of the Arts in San Francisco, where his teaching focus is on Advanced Studios, Core Studios, and Architectural Analysis.
-He taught the Esherick Visiting Professor of Practice studio at UC Berkeley and has taught previously in the architecture programs at Harvard University, Syracuse University, Sydney University, Southern California Institute of Architecture, the University of Michigan and Yale University.
+He taught the Esherick Visiting Professor of Practice studio at UC Berkeley and has taught previously in the architecture programs at the University of Michigan, Harvard University, Syracuse University, Sydney University, Southern California Institute of Architecture, and Yale University.